The military’s ‘war for talent’ is affecting what the Navy’s future ships will look like

 The Army, striving to reach 500,000 active-duty soldiers by the end of this decade, has rolled out an esports team to attract recruits.
 The Air Force, facing a protracted pilot shortage, capitalized on the recent blockbuster “Captain Marvel” with a recruiting drive.

-For the Navy, which wants more ships to do more operations across a greater area, the effort to attract more people – and the right people – is influencing ship design, the service’s top civilian official said this week.
+For the Navy, which wants more ships to do more operations across a greater area, the effort to attract more people – and the right people – and to retain them is influencing ship design, the service’s top civilian official said this week.

 “What we have to think about – and we’re sort of a platform-centric service, both us and the Marine Corps – is how do we reduce the number of people we have and that distributed maritime force that we have?
 How do we get lethality out there without having to have 300 people on a ship to deliver it?”
 Navy Secretary Thomas Modly said Friday at the Center for Strategic and International Studies in response to a question about personnel costs, which rise faster than inflation.